☰ Menu

 Conclusion

 The Goulding & Co. company (under its various names) was one of the most successful producers of printed music in early 19th century Britain.
 We've concentrated on investigating the social dance collections that they issued, this is only a small fragment of their much larger repertoire however.
 They were also celebrated as manufacturers of musical instruments.
 Their publications, especially the irregularly issued Numbers of Select Country Dances were some of the better such publications that the industry had to offer.
 These publications are especially noteworthy for remaining in production beyond the 1810s.
 Almost all of their competitors ceased production of similar collections in the mid to late 1810s; Button & Co. probably ceased with their 33rd Number around 1819, Skillern & Challoner probably ceased with their 22nd Number around 1815 and James Platts effectively ended his series with his 1816 48th Number.
-The Goulding collections offer some indight into the Country Dances of the later 1810s that is difficult to discern elsewhere.
+The Goulding collections offer some insight into the Country Dances of the later 1810s that is difficult to discern elsewhere.

 Very few of the Goulding dance collections are currently available to view on the internet.
 If you have access to any and are willing to share them with the community of enthusiasts who enjoy this music, do please get in touch.
 And if you have anything else to share, do please Contact Us as we'd love to know more.